kate1562/project-2/README.md

 # InsBaration: cocktail collection
 ## Overview
-InsBARation was my second project completed as part of the GA Software Engineering Immersive course.
-The first application built with React, the program allows users to browse 100 cocktail recipes by base alcohol.
+InsBARation was the second project completed as part of the GA Software Engineering Immersive course and my first application built with React.
 We had 48 hours to pair program using a liveshare code editing extension and the driver/navigator technique to take turns in each role.
-An external API called cocktailsDB was used to seed our data.
+The program allows users to browse 100 cocktail recipes by base alcohol, or if they can't decide, gives them a random cocktail to try.
+We used the cocktailsDB API to seed our data and deployed on GitHub pages.

 🔗 https://kate1562.github.io/project-2/